We may earn commission from affiliate links →

 Croatia island hopping is so easy when you are on a cruise, each itinerary is different, but cruises in the Adriatic Sea often visit these more popular islands.

-If you prefer to stay on dry land, how about cycling around the island, there are many routes on offer.
-You can choose from hilly routes to flat ones, all offer glittering views of the Adriatic Sea.
+If you prefer to stay on dry land, how about cycling around the island?
+There are many routes on offer.
+You can choose from hilly routes to flat ones, and all offer glittering views of the Adriatic Sea.

 Korcula Town is where it’s at for shopping and gastronomy, with a chilled out, Mediterranean cafe vibe to enjoy.
-Also, you can visit the alleged birthplace of Marco Polo, which is found in the center of town.
+You can also visit the alleged birthplace of Marco Polo, which is found in the center of town.

 Mljet Island and National Park